schrum2/EvoCraft-SCOPE/README.md

 You can now connect to the server by launching minecraft!
 To connect to the server from within the game:
 1. Make sure the batch file `LaunchServer.bat` is running and the eula is set to true.
-2. Open up the minecraft launcher, and play the jave edition 1.12.2
+2. Open up the minecraft launcher, and play the java edition 1.12.2
 3. Select the gamemode Multiplayer.
 4. Select Direct Connect, and in the server address box, type 'localhost'.
 5. Join Server!